Rob Wittman: Political positions

-In 2010, Wittman's stated platforms included support for corporate tax cuts, expanding broadband, and cutting spending.
-He cosponsored legislation that would place a 2-year moratorium on capital gains and dividends taxes, cut the payroll tax rate and the self-employed tax rate in half for two years, and reduce the lowest income brackets by 5% each.
-He also favors deregulation.

 Wittman co-sponsored a personhood bill in Congress that defined life as beginning at conception.

 In 2012, Wittman said he would consider cutting pay and benefits for service members who join the military in the future in order to avoid closing bases or cutting the number of military personnel.

 Wittman authored the Chesapeake Bay Accountability and Recovery Act, designed "to enhance coordination, flexibility and efficiency of restoration efforts," according to Wittman.
 After several senators sponsored a bill to reauthorize the North American Wetlands Conservation Act, Wittman introduced a version of the bill for House members to consider.
 He proposed the Advancing Offshore Wind Production Act (H.R.
 1398), which he said was designed to simplify the process companies must go through to test and develop offshore wind power.

-Immigration

-Wittman has said the "immigration system is broken.
-To keep America strong and prosperous, we need an immigration system that works for the American people."
-He supports ending chain migration, implementing e-verify, eliminating the visa-lottery system, funding a southern border wall, increased border security and immigration enforcement, and revision of legal immigration.
-During the 115th Congress, Wittman voted to provide $1.6 billion for border security measures to enforce existing immigration laws, and The Project Safe Neighborhoods Grant Program Authorization Act.

-In November 2018, Wittman said that "85 percent [of immigrants] don’t show up for a scheduled court hearing or call to schedule a court hearing."
-PolitiFact found that his claim was false.
-Wittman said he got the information from Representative Bob Goodlatte, who in turn said he got it from the conservative website Newsmax, which attributed the claim to an anonymous "senior Los Angeles County Sheriff’s detective".

 Health care

 Wittman opposes the Affordable Care Act and has voted to repeal it.
-He said that Congress should not merely be "anti-Obamacare" and that Congressional Republicans are ready to provide alternatives if it is deemed unconstitutional.
+He said that Congress should not merely be "anti-Obamacare" and that congressional Republicans are ready to provide alternatives if it is deemed unconstitutional.
 In 2017, he voted for the American Health Care Act, which would have repealed and replaced the ACA.